 Students are responsible for their personal safety.
-Failure to follow reasonable safety precautions may lead to an increased risk of assault, robbery, rape, kidnapping, or criminal act.
+Failure to follow reasonable safety precautions may lead to an increased risk to student safety.
 Be aware that most sexual assaults are committed by an acquaintance of the victim, and it is possible that fellow students could commit crimes against you or others.
 Read Safe & Sound, a College publication designed to assist you with reasonable safety precautions.

 In order to participate in the spring lottery process a student must be financially cleared and have no other holds from other administrative offices (Health Services or Residential Life etc.).

 VI.
 Termination of License